mojotech/PrismatestJS/README.md

 All test views provide a default action called `get` which simply returns the underlying object selected by the view.

+All materialized actions have a `one` property which only runs the action and returns the result for the first selected element.
+If zero or multiple elements would be selected an error is thrown.

 ## Adapters

 Prismatest only provides the glue layer for constructing and combining test